input-output-hk/partner-chains-smart-contracts/docs/README.md

 - `MPTRootToken` with the name of the Merkle root of the transaction (calculated from from the proof) can be found in the `MPTRootTokenValidator` script address
 - chainId matches the minting policy chainId
-- recipient, amount, index and sidechainEpoch combined with merkleProof match against merkleRootHash
+- recipient, amount, index and previousMerkleRoot combined with merkleProof match against merkleRootHash
 - `claimTransactionHash` of the transaction is NOT included in the distributed set[^1]
 - a new entry with the `claimTransactionHash` of the transaction is created in the distributed set
 - the transaction is signed by the recipient